Webstop/core-styles/docs/components/ajax/ajax-form.md

     <tr>
       <td><code class="text-nowrap">data-target-on-callback</code></td>
       <td>
+        Once the initial AJAX request completes, additional AJAX requests listed in the
+        <code class="text-nowrap">data-load-on-callback</code> attribute will trigger.
+The
+        <code class="text-nowrap">data-target-on-callback</code> attribute acts like the <code>action</code> attribute
-        The DOM node to load the content into.
+        in that it specifies the DOM node to load the content into.
 Uses standard jQuery selectors, usually targets an id attribute  (e.g. <code class="text-nowrap">#some-target</code>).
-Optional, if the <code class="text-nowrap">data-target</code> attribute isn't present the content will replace the ajax form.

-        Once the initial AJAX request completes, additional AJAX requests listed in this attribute will trigger.
-Accepts one URL or a comma separated list of URLs.
-The AJAX request should return HTML content to display inside the target element.
-Target elements are specified using the
-        <code>data-target-on-callback</code> attribute.
+Accepts one selector or a comma separated list of selectors.
       </td>
     </tr>
   </tbody>